Brown-University-Library/geodata_map_inventory/README.md

 - should the pre-loading carry over stuff that's locked in? probably not
 - should the pre-loading disable whatever is pre-loaded from being manipulated? maybe
 - AMS exceptions should record Series and the Sheet and the Edition
+- generate new id should maybe have a list of available IDs that can also be replenished upon removals
 - 222474 is an army map in the USGS system
 - label and comment code more

+columns in exceptions table:db everything in exception window (normal map stuff plus series sheet edition), id, recorded by, recorded time on the exceptions window, the fab five will be text entry, but map scale, state, and cell name will also be drop-downs state and cell will be hooked up to each other, but not map scale.  this might require a new read-in method, with GNIS as the value map year and print year will just be text entry, restricted to 4-character numerical values I don't know if entry should be restricted to 1 menu at a time, or just open-season (will do latter for now) producer will be a radiobutton (maybe with an Other text entry, maybe not) we will still have checkboxes for duplicate and damage, and then a record this map sign-in methods will need to adjusted to get top ten from either of the tables, not just the one remove selected record will also need a way of navigating multiple tables depending on what is selected

 Important notes:
 - writing to the network db file does not work when someone has the db in writing